Why is IVR Messaging Important?

 As mentioned, your IVR script’s opening line should be as pleasant and professional as if you were shaking hands with a new client or business partner for the first time yourself.
-A quick intro is a perfect way to lead into your company’s menu option, which will efficiently direct your callers to where they need to go.
+The best IVR messaging is a quick intro to lead into your company’s menu option, which will efficiently direct your callers to where they need to go.

-In keeping with the theme of concision, we find that IVR scripts featuring a long list of departments can sometimes be difficult for callers to navigate.
+In keeping with the theme of concision, we find that the best IVR script won’t feature a long list of departments that can sometimes be difficult for callers to navigate.
 Too many options at your main menu, and impatient callers start hanging up or pressing 0 for a live representative right away.
 A good way to avoid losing your caller is to keep a menu that is easy to digest upon first listen.
 Try narrowing the initial list of department options down to a few general groups and expand from there.

 Unfortunately, an all-too-common common mistake in many IVR scripts is the simple way each menu option is phrased.
 It is much easier to first get your caller’s attention by first announcing the department they may wish to reach (“For sales….”) followed by the extension number (“….press 1”).
 This phrasing gives your clients time to process the options and make their decision, rather than the other way around (“Press 1 for sales”).
 It may seem like the minutest of details, but it is far more effective at directing your callers efficiently.

-5. When Was the Last Time Anyone ‘Dialed’?
+5. Modernize IVR Script: When Was the Last Time Anyone ‘Dialed’?

 This is a bit of antiquated terminology that really has no place in any modern IVR Script.
 Maybe 40 to 50 years ago people were ‘dialing’ with rotary phones from their homes, but in today’s fast-paced world, most users have iPhones that operate at lightning speed.
 The prompt message “press” is a far more representative instruction today.
 Again, many clients and other businesses will draw an initial impression from their first IVR experience with you, so the last thing you will want is for your company to sound behind the times.